 In April 2022, Fred Hutchinson Cancer Research Center and Seattle Cancer Care Alliance became Fred Hutchinson Cancer Center, an independent, nonprofit organization that also serves as UW Medicine’s cancer program.

-Bonnie Rochman is a staff writer at Fred Hutchinson Cancer Center who writes the patient blog.
+Bonnie Rochman is a staff writer at Fred Hutchinson Cancer Center.
 A former health and parenting writer for Time, she has written a popular science book about genetics, "The Gene Machine: How Genetic Technologies Are Changing the Way We Have Kids—and the Kids We Have."
 Reach her at email@example.com.

 Are you interested in reprinting or republishing this story?
 Be our guest!
 We want to help connect people with the information they need.
 We just ask that you link back to the original article, preserve the author’s byline and refrain from making edits that alter the original context.
 Questions?
 Email us at firstname.lastname@example.org